jewettaij/moltemplate/examples/all_atom/force_field_COMPASS/butane/README.txt

-This example is a simple simulation of a short alkane chain (butane), in a vacuum at room temperature using the COMPASS force field.
+This example is a simple simulation of many short alkane chains (butane) in a box near the boiling point at atmospheric pressure.(Please read "WARNING.TXT")

 1) Create the "system.data", "system.in.init", and "system.in.settings"
 files which LAMMPS will read by running: